 SDB and OSA are sometimes conflated.
 However, we believe that SDB better describes the pathophysiology that occurs in COPD patients.
-SDB encompasses all respiratory dysfunction during sleep, including central and obstructive sleep apnea, worsening airflow obstruction, hypoventilation, desaturation, sleep fragmentation, and other abnormalities that are not necessarily implied by traditional terminology.
+SDB encompasses all respiratory dysfunction during sleep, including central and obstructive sleep apnea, worsening airflow obstruction, hypoventilation, oxygen desaturation, sleep fragmentation, and other abnormalities that are not necessarily implied by traditional terminology.

 RECOMMENDATION: We recommend that future research evaluate sleep disordered breathing (i.e., central sleep apnea, obstructive sleep apnea, increased upper airway resistance, hypoventilation, sleep fragmentation, etc.), rather than obstructive sleep apnea specifically, in patients with COPD.
 Mechanistic research could help identify endotypes amenable to targeted intervention rather than simply describing different airflow patterns.

-Is REM-related desaturation predictive of poor outcomes in patients with COPD?
+Is REM-related oxygen desaturation predictive of poor outcomes in patients with COPD?

 REM sleep is defined by skeletal muscle atonia that affects most muscles of the body, with some notable exceptions including the diaphragm46.
 It is characterized by variability in the EEG and other physiological signals.
 Phasic eye movements during REM sleep have been associated with suppressed upper airway motor tone and reductions in ventilation.
-Patients with sleep apnea often have more respiratory events during REM sleep; therefore, oxygen desaturation tends to worsen during REM in patients with OVS.
+Patients with sleep apnea often have more respiratory events during REM sleep.
+Therefore, oxygen desaturation tends to worsen during REM in patients with OVS.